 - Buy-in hurdles – if you don’t have at least $100k you’re NGMI – not gonna make it.
 You won’t meet the hurdle rate to invest.
-You also need to be an accredited investor (see below) and prove it, which means paperwork!
+You also need to be an accredited investor in the US (see below) and prove it, which means paperwork!
 Meh…

 - Redemption gates – you can’t take your investment out whenever you want.
 There are rules about when and how much of your funds you can access at one time.
 This, they say, it to prevent pricing impacts from large redemptions.
 So it’s there to ‘protect’ clients, but it just goes against the grain a little.